Willard Ikola

-Willard John Ikola (born July 28, 1932) is an American retired ice hockey player and high school boys' hockey coach.
+Willard John Ikola (July 28, 1932 – January 20, 2025) was a Finnish American ice hockey player and high school boys' hockey coach.
 Born in Eveleth, Minnesota, a powerhouse in hockey (owning seven state high school championships, including the very first Minnesota state hockey tournament in 1945, and producing six members of US Olympic hockey teams) he began playing hockey as a young boy, eventually going on to play in the 1956 Winter Olympics and coaching high school for over 30 years.

-Early life
+Background

-Willard Ikola was born in Eveleth, a small town in northern Minnesota that had one of the states most respected youth hockey programs.
+Willard Ikola was born in Eveleth, a small town in northern Minnesota that had one of the state's most respected youth hockey programs.
 Ikola got his start playing hockey as a boy in Eveleth.
 He soon took up the position of goaltender, the latest in the line of exceptional goalies produced by Eveleth that included Frank Brimsek, Mike Karakas, and Sam LoPresti.

-Ikola is of Finnish descent.
+Ikola was of Finnish descent.
 His brother Roy Ikola was also an ice hockey goaltender.
+Willard Ikola died on January 20, 2025, at the age of 92.